How it works

 - No one is asked directly – so no one has to decline

-- No one is "not invited" – everyone with the link has the same chance
+- No one is "not invited" – everyone has the same chance

 - No pressure – whoever doesn't react simply "didn't see it"